IvanSkripnikov/warehouse-service/README.md

 ## Overview

-The repository of notification service
+The repository of warehouse service

 ## Endpoints